boengli/capacitor-fullscreen/README.md

 The Fullscreen functionality utilizes `WindowInsetsControllerCompat` to manage immersive mode on Android.

-### Backwards Compatibility
+## Backwards Compatibility

+- **Plugin version 0.0.18+**
+  Support is now streamlined for Android 10.0 (API 30) and above.
+Legacy support for earlier Android versions has been dropped.

+- **Plugin version 0.0.17**
-The immersive mode as implemented is best supported on Android 8.0 (API 26) and above.
+  The immersive mode implementation supports Android 8.0 (API 26) and above.

 ## Installation